 The first step is to define the thesis and terms you’re comfortable with, according to your specific situation.
 Then, get in front of great startups to invest in.
 The information in this article comes from my experience related to direct investment which has worked due to having a presence in a tech hub like Silicon Valley and getting referrals from top investors.
 There are, however, other alternatives, e.g. joining a group deal via a Special Purpose Vehicle (SPV), which offers more flexibility -lower investment amount, investment thesis- and requires less involvement -due diligence, mentoring-.
 SVLA is a highly trusted entity that offers such investment opportunities in specific startups, so I strongly recommend them.

-Senior Engineer at Google, in Silicon Valley since 2011.
+Staff Engineer at Google, in Silicon Valley [2011 - 2021].
 MSc.
 Carnegie Mellon University.
 Board member of SV Links, a non-profit that connects emerging countries with Silicon Valley.
 Born and raised in Medellín, Colombia.